Dialogs Re-enacted Across Languages: Towards Increased Variety

+These suggestions were variously delivered verbally, on scraps of paper, or in sealed envelopes not to be opened until in the recording rooms.

-Other prompts that we have considered but not tried yet include: a) Work together to write out a plan for a brief tour of campus etc.\ for a first-time visitor from Durango (or Arizona) who is considering coming to UTEP for graduate school. b) Pick one of you to pretend to want to travel by bus from UTEP to somewhere in the city (his/her choice), and ask the other person to use their phone to find a way to get there, and write it down. c) Have one person describe how to get to his/her house from UTEP, while the other takes notes well enough to get there without using an app.
-Beyond such suggestions we could assign role-play, but that would be a little unnatural, or set up complex situations, such as games or puzzles, but that would be time-consuming.
+Other prompts that we considered but have not tried yet include: (a) Work together to write out a plan for a brief tour of campus etc.\ for a first-time visitor from Durango (or Arizona) who is considering coming to UTEP for graduate school. (b) Agree on a strategy for appealing the grading decisions of a hopelessly unfair TA. (c) Pick one of you to pretend to want to travel by bus from UTEP to somewhere in the city (his/her choice), and ask the other person to use their phone to find a way to get there, and write down the route they find for you. (d) Have one person describe how to get to his/her house from UTEP, while the other takes notes well enough to get there without using an app. (e) Invent a game with this deck of cards that you can play through a glass wall. (f) Credit card debt can be a terrible thing.
+Ask the other person if they feel this way too, and if so, what strategies they have to stay out of trouble.
+Compare with your strategies.

-The producer tends to make suggestions based on her knowledge of what dialog activities have been rare recently.
+The producer tended to make suggestions from the list above based on her knowledge of what dialog activities had been rare recently, or what she thought the participant pair would like.
+It also turned out that ad hoc topics suggested by the operator to appeal specifically to the participants, for those whom she knew or came to know, could work very well: for example ``whether or not it's a good idea to be in a relationship while in college.''